 Meaning

-“But what is after all the happiness of mere power?
-There is a greater happiness possible than to be lord of heaven and earth that is the happiness of being truly loved.” presents a viewpoint centered on love.
-It implies that love strengthens when nurtured and encourages us to remember that love cannot be controlled, only appreciated.
+In the quote “But what is after all the happiness of mere power?
+There is a greater happiness possible than to be lord of heaven and earth that is the happiness of being truly loved.,” the emphasis is on love.
+It highlights the thought that love strengthens when nurtured while implying that love grows when shared.

 Theme